d41k4n/hems_mission_generator/README.md

   |LSCR|LSCR|[H] Centre hospitalier de Rennaz

 - It's important to follow the instructions provided during flight and wait with proceeding to the next waypoint of the generated flight plan until you are instructed to do so.
 Aborting/skipping any intermediate tasks will cause the mission not to progress correctly.
+- There are no strict time limits for completing any of the flight legs and tasks.

 #### Navigation
 - A flight plan containing the minimal set of mandatory waypoints is auto-generated and will be loaded into the GPS/FMS at mission start.
 Reaching of these waypoints (within a radius of 80m) is evaluated by the mission script.